Ioxom/IoxBot/README.md

 -are_they_groovin? | Are they?

 # Recent Updates
+2020/07/09 - Make the code a bit easier easier to understand using comments

 2020/07/06 - Add new BotInfo command, "creation_date"

 2020/07/06 - Convert all BotInfo commands to embeds, various improvements